Connecticut Indian Land Claims Settlement: Development of Foxwoods

 When the state failed to negotiate, on November 3, 1989, the tribe sued the state under a provision of the IGRA— that permitted such suits if state did not negotiate in good faith within 180 days.
 (This part of IGRA was subsequently declared unconstitutional by the US Supreme Court in Seminole Tribe v.
 Florida (1996.)
 The case was docketed again before Judge Dorsey.
 Dorsey granted the tribe summary judgment in May 1990, ordering the state to resume negotiations and conclude a compact within 60 days.

 The Second Circuit upheld Dorsey's ruling on September 4, 1990.
-The compact was forwarded to Secretary of Interior Manuel Lujan, Jr. on October 1990 for his approval.
+The compact was forwarded to Secretary of Interior Manuel Lujan Jr. in October 1990 for his approval.
 On April 22, 1991, the Supreme Court declined to grant certiorari to the state's appeal from the Second Circuit's ruling.

 Former Senator Weicker replaced O'Neil as governor in January 1991.
 Weicker was opposed to gambling, and was advised that repealing the "Las Vegas night" statute was the only way to avoid a Pequot casino.
 Moreover, Weicker would have had to repeal the law before Secretary Lujan gave final approval to the compact.
 The Mashantucket Pequot retained lobbyists, reached out to charity groups that used the "Las Vegas night" statute, and brought in Native American Rights Fund executive director John Echohawk to defeat Weicker's proposed bill.
 Weicker's bill prevailed by 18-17 with one absent in the Connecticut Senate.
 However, the House rejected the bill by more than 20 votes.
 Secretary Lujan approved the compact on May 31, 1991.

 The Pequot signed a financing agreement with Malaysian partners on February 25, 1991 for the construction of Foxwoods Resort Casino.
 Foxwoods opened on February 12, 1992.
 That year, even though slot machines had yet to be installed, the 245-member Pequot tribe earned $148 million in revenue and $51 million in profit from Foxwoods.
 Threatened with the possibility of competition from non-Indian gambling, the Pequot offered the state a share of slot machine revenue in October 1992 (the issue of slot machines had been left for the courts in the original compact).
 A provision of the agreement provided that if slot machine gambling were to be legalized in the state, the revenue sharing would cease.
 On January 13, 1993, the tribe and state announced a deal that would give the state 25% of gross slot machine revenue, guaranteeing at least $100M/year.
 By 1998, Foxwoods was generating $1 billion in revenue and $152 million in net income for the tribe.